-The new Burger King award is now available for the 2019-2020 academic year.
+The new Burger King Scholarship is now available for the 2019-2020 academic year.
 The programs are awarded to eligible students, student employees of Burger King, and their families throughout the United States, Canada, and Puerto Rico.

-The Burger King award is open to a wide range of students and degree programs.
+The Burger King Scholarship is open to a wide range of students and degree programs.
 Whether you’re attending nursing school at a local vocational or technical school or enrolled in a four-year bachelors degree program at a state university, you may be eligible.

 Worthy choice to get higher education in United States, Canada or Puerto Rico.